sqlballs/mSQLg2c/modules/05-ExtendingSQLServerToAzure.md

 You can <a href="https://learn.microsoft.com/en-us/sql/relational-databases/polybase/data-virtualization?view=sql-server-ver16">learn more about creating an External table with a wizard in the tools for SQL Server at this reference</a>.

 <b>PolyBase and EXTERNAL DATA</b>
 PolyBase is a feature that enables you to query data with T-SQL in your current Instance from sources such as SQL Server, Oracle, Teradata, MongoDB, Hadoop clusters, Cosmos DB, and S3-compatible object storage.
 You do not have to install client connection software for these systems.
 You can also use an ODBC connector to query additional providers.
-PolyBase allows your T-SQL queries to join the data from external sources to relational tables stored in an instance of SQL Server.
+PolyBase allows your T-SQL queries to join the data from external sources to relational tables stored in an Instance of SQL Server.

 One key use-case for data virtualization with the PolyBase feature is to allow the data to stay in its original location and format.
-You can virtualize the external data through the SQL Server instance, so that it can be queried in place like any other table in SQL Server.
+You can virtualize the external data through the SQL Server Instance, so that it can be queried in place like any other table in SQL Server.

 You can <a href="https://learn.microsoft.com/en-us/sql/relational-databases/polybase/polybase-guide?view=sql-server-ver16">learn more about PolyBase in for SQL Server at this reference</a>.

 To use PolyBase, you need to set up a network connection between the source and your SQL Server Instance, provide any credentials, set a format for the data (if required) and then create an External Table to the source.
 You can <a href="https://learn.microsoft.com/en-us/sql/relational-databases/polybase/polybase-t-sql-objects?source=recommendations&view=sql-server-ver16">learn more about that process and the T-SQL commands used at this reference</a>.

 <h4>Linked Servers</h4>
 The Linked Servers feature enables SQL Server to execute a Transact-SQL statement that references tables in another Instance of SQL Server or other specific database engines such as Oracle.
 Many types of data sources can be configured as linked servers, including third-party database providers and Azure Cosmos DB.
 After a linked server is created, distributed queries can be run against this server, and queries can join tables from more than one data source.
-If the linked server is defined as an instance of SQL Server or an Azure SQL Managed Instance, you can also execute remote stored procedures.
+If the linked server is defined as an Instance of SQL Server or an Azure SQL Managed Instance, you can also execute remote stored procedures.
 The capabilities and required arguments of the linked server can vary significantly, based on the target you are connecting to.
 <p></p>

 > Linked Servers can have significant security and performance implications, and you should carefully review the documentation below prior to implementing them.